landing-ai/landingai-python/examples/edge-torch-models/README.md

 - `--image_path`: Path to the input image (required)
 - `--model_name`: Specific model to use (optional, auto-selects if not provided)
 - `--output_path`: Path to save the annotated output image (optional)
+- `--score_threshold`: Score threshold for filtering predictions (optional, overrides bundle configuration)
 - `--show`: Display the result image on screen
 - `--list_models`: List available models in the bundle and exit
 - `--verbose`: Enable verbose logging

+## Configuration Extraction

+The inference tool automatically extracts configuration from the bundle:

+### Image Size (`model_meta/transforms.yaml`)
+- Looks for `RescaleWithPadding` transform in `train` or `valid` sections
+- Extracts `height` and `width` parameters
+- Falls back to 512x512 if not found

+### Score Threshold (`model_meta/train.yaml`)
+- Extracts `model.score_threshold` value
+- Only applies filtering if threshold is found in bundle
+- Can be overridden with `--score_threshold` command line argument
+- Shows all predictions if no threshold is configured

 ## Model Analysis Output (Inspector)